SERVIR-WA/GALUP/.github/ISSUE_TEMPLATE/ExerciseTS2_Template.md

 name: Submit Workshop 4 Module 1 exercise
 about: Please turn in your exercises for the GALUP team to review.
-title: 'Module 1 exercise [replace with your name]'
+title: 'Module 1 exercise 2 [replace with your name]'
-labels: Exercise W4M1
+labels: Exercise_W4M1

 ---